deve-sh/blog-entries/the-road-to-agentic-ai-assistants.md

 ### We've had Google Assistant, Alexa and others for a long time?
 Why is this time any different?

-I remember the announcement of Google Assistant (I am not old enough to be conscious about the release of Siri unfortunately), just being able to speak something like "Okay Google, what's the weather right now" and it being able to answer that question for you and a million other questions, regardless of the use case, sounded like a dream.
+I remember the announcement of Google Assistant (I was not old enough to care during the release of Siri unfortunately), just being able to speak something like "Okay Google, what's the weather right now?" and it being able to answer that question for you and a million other questions, regardless of the use case, sounded like a dream.

 The end goal, of a digital assistant like Google Assistant, Alexa or Samsung's Bixby is that developers recognize the potential of voice commands and build plugins for these assistants in their apps.
 I.E: Someone being able to say "Play XYZ song on Spotify" and Google Assistant plugs in to Spotify to play the song requested by the user.

 But there's a problem, actually a few of them:
 - Anyone who's lived through the evolution of something like Amazon's Alexa or Apple's Siri knows that their voice capabilities have gotten worse, and not better.
 This is WHILE Large Language Models have gotten incredible at recognizing voice context.
-- Even a decade later, not all apps have integrations for these assistants.
+- Even over a decade later, not all apps have integrations for these assistants.

 There is no clear answer to why the first point stands true.
 Why the second is not true is fairly straightforward: Digital assistant integrations are "pull" in nature, you ask developers to build integrations for your assistant.
 Something not every team or app has bandwidth and resources for, or even the broad use-cases to justify spending time on building something not everyone will use.